quixio/quix-docs/docs/cli/cli-quickstart.md

 Now create a source application:

 ```
-quix local app create
+quix local app create demo-data-source
 ```

-Select `Demo Data Source` from the interactive list, and when prompted, assign it a name of `demo-data-source`.
+When prompted, assign it a name of `demo-data-source`.

 This creates a demo data source for you.
 A directory has been created for this application, along with all the necessary files.
 You can explore the files created with `ls`.